WEHI-SODA-Hub/spatialVis/README.md

-# imcvis
+# spatialVis

-Imcvis is an R package for downstream QC, visualisation and analysis of MIBI data.
+SpatialVis is an R package for downstream QC, visualisation and analysis of MIBI data.
 Currently, the following analyses are supported:

 - marker heatmaps (expression and proportion positive)